 As you plan to move from urban to rural, make sure you check the availability of services, including utilities, access to healthcare, and transportation.

-Make sure you are aware of factors such as the reliability of electricity?
+Make sure you are aware of factors such as the reliability of electricity.
 How frequently does the area experience power breakdown?
-What is the frequency of power breakdown due to natural disasters?
+What is the frequency of power breakdowns due to natural disasters?
 What are the alternative options available?
 Do people rely on backup generators, or is there an off-the-grid energy choice?
 What about the internet connection and connectivity speed?
 While all of these are critical considerations as you move from an urban to a rural setting, they can be even more important if you plan to work from home.
 Similarly, you need to look into the source of water supply and your new rural property’s existing plumbing structure.

 You may also have to consider the availability of other essential services such as hospitals and access to medical facilities.
 What if you become ill in the middle of the night?
 Consider all the factors such as proximity to the hospital, the time required by the ambulance to reach you, and healthcare facilities’ quality.

-Some of the other services you may need to consider as you plan to move urban to rural may include schools, recreational opportunities, and other few urban life amenities.
+Some of the other services you may need to consider as you plan to move from urban to rural may include schools, recreational opportunities, and other few urban life amenities.

 Are you a city-dweller who has always enjoyed the tropical weather of Florida?
 Would it make sense for you to relocate to the U.S. highlands with heavy snowfall?
 Probably not.
 As you think of moving from an urban to a rural setting, make sure you do enough research about your chosen area’s weather conditions.

 Since rural areas lack some of the facilities that urban regions enjoy, it is possible that it may take longer for life to return to normal in case of extreme weather conditions.
-You can do your research about how long it takes for the road to clear up after a heavy snowfall?
-Or, if it’s a lowland region, find out the possibilities of storms or flooding?
+You can do your research about how long it takes for the road to clear up after a heavy snowfall.
+Or, if it’s a lowland region, find out the possibilities of storms or flooding.